 Donate Your Ticket

-The tour is kept free to ensure it is financially accessible and to encourage tour participants to support local business.
+Public tours are free to ensure they are accessible and to encourage tour participants to support local business and organizations.
 Many who are able have asked to pay for the experience - which is great.
 In lieu of a ticket, I ask those who are able to make a donation to Brotherhood-Sistersol in Harlem.
 The organization, founded in 1995, “provides comprehensive, holistic and long-term support services to youth who range in age from eight to twenty-two” through local programming and national outreach work.
 [NB: Brotherhood-Sistersol has no affiliation with the tour]